The frivolous use of antibiotics, not just in medicine but also in food production, is the root cause of skyrocketing antibiotic resistance.

 When used properly, in the correct contexts and with responsibility, antibiotics can and do save lives that are threatened by bacterial infections.
 But there is one important variable that wasn't considered when the widespread use of these "miracle medicines" began, and that is that bacteria are highly adaptable.

 They are clearly capable of outsmarting antibiotics, and they are doing so with a vengeance.
-According to the CDC's National Antimicrobial Resistance Monitoring System:4
+According to the U.S. CDC:4

 Interestingly, these bacteria have previously unknown allies that supply them with the antibiotic-resistant genes necessary for their survival.
-Researchers at the Wyss Institute have discovered that gut viruses known as bacteriophages, a.k.a. "phages" are actually instrumental in conferring antibacterial resistance to bacteria.5, 6 Most importantly:
+Researchers at the Wyss Institute have discovered that gut viruses known as bacteriophages or phages are actually instrumental in conferring antibacterial resistance to bacteria.5,6 Most importantly:

 That suggests that phages in the gut may be partly responsible for the emergence of dangerous superbugs that withstand multiple antibiotics, and that drug targeting of phages could offer a potential new path to mitigate development of antibiotic resistance," the Institute's press release7 states.